Pokémon types & type chart

 The full type chart here displays the strengths and weaknesses of each type.
 Look down the left hand side for the attacking type, then move across to see how effective it is against each Pokémon type.

-Note: this chart is for the latest Generation 6 games, Pokémon X & Y. Type charts for previous games have some minor differences - see below.
+Note: this chart is for games from 2013 onwards - Pokémon X/Y, OR/AS, Pokémon GO and Sun/Moon.
+Type charts for older games have some minor differences - see below.

 - (0%) No effect